 If the account payable department finds the match between all the documents in terms of price, quantity and terms and conditions, the payment will be made to the vendor as per the agreed terms.

 Once the payment is made to the vendor, the complete process is documented, and reports are created.

 Automating P2P Cycle

-Procure-to-pay cycle involves many departments of the organization as well as many vendors.
+The purchase-to-pay cycle involves many departments of the organization, as well as many vendors.

-Since it is a long process involving a lot of paperwork and administrative tasks, it demands a lot of money and time of the organization.
+Since it is a long process involving a lot of paperwork and administrative tasks, it demands a lot of money and time for the organization.

 By automating the P2P cycle, organizations can optimize the entire process with the help of technology.

-Decreased paperwork and human interference by automating P2P process help companies to reduce the operational costs.
+Decreased paperwork and human interference by automating the P2P process help companies reduce operational costs.